Sonic Rush: Gameplay

-Sonic Rush is a 2D platform game, similar to earlier games in the series as well as later ones like Sonic Advance and Sonic Mania.
+Sonic Rush is a 2D platform game, similar to earlier games in the series like Sonic Advance as well as later ones like Sonic Mania.
 The player controls either Sonic the Hedgehog or Blaze the Cat, who differ in terms of special abilities.
 In the tradition of past Sonic games, gameplay consists of moving quickly through levels, collecting rings and defeating enemies.
-The player collects rings as a form of health; when they are attacked by an enemy or harmful obstacle, their rings bounce in all directions.
-The player starts the game with a certain number of lives, which are lost when they are hit without any rings in their possession, get crushed, drown, fall into a bottomless pit, or exceed an act 10-minute limit.
-The game ends when the player loses their last life.
+The player collects rings as a form of health; when they are hit by an enemy or harmful obstacle, their rings bounce in all directions and can be recollected.
+The player begins the game with three lives, one of which is lost when the character is hit without any rings in their possession, crushed, drowns, falls into a bottomless pit, or reaches the act's 10-minute limit; losing all lives results in a game over.
 Both of the DS's screens are used to display the play area, with the player's character moving between them as necessary.
 Levels in the game are divided into "zones", each consisting of two acts of normal gameplay then a 3D boss battle.
 The course of the game differs depending on whether Sonic or Blaze is chosen; the seven zones are the same, but are accessed in different orders.
 During boss battles, Blaze fights Doctor Eggman and Sonic fights an Eggman doppelgänger called Eggman Nega.
 As the characters' stories progress, they meet each other several times and unite in the final zone that comes after the seventh.
 The game features special stages the player can access via certain handles in order to obtain the Chaos Emeralds.
-These Special Stages resemble those of Sonic the Hedgehog 2 and use the DS' stylus controls.
+These Special Stages resemble those of Sonic the Hedgehog 2 and use the DS's stylus controls.

 New features include a grading system that grades the player based on the time it takes for them to complete the level; they can return to levels later to try for a higher grade.
 There is a point system based on the one in Sonic Advance 2 but displaying points in multiple categories.
 Sonic Rush introduces a "Tension Gauge" on the left side of the screen which is filled by doing tricks and defeating enemies.
-The energy it generates allows the player to use boosts of speed while moving; defeating enemies, moving through the level more quickly which results in more points and a higher grade, and when playing as Sonic, accessing the special stage.
+The energy it generates allows the player to use boosts of speed while moving; defeating enemies, moving through the level more quickly, which results in more points and a higher grade, and when playing as Sonic, accessing the special stage.
 Although the game is primarily two-dimensional, there are three-dimensional elements which create a 2.5D effect.
-For the first time in the series, Sonic and Blaze's sprites are rendered in 3D.